boazbk/crypto/lec_02_computational-security.md

 The reason [firstcompdef](){.ref} can't be achieved that if the message is even one bit longer than the key, we can always have a very efficient procedure that achieves success probability of about $1/2 + 2^{-n-1}$ by guessing the key.
-That is, we can replace the loop in the Python program `Distinguish` by choosing the key at random.
+This is because we can replace the loop in the Python program `Distinguish` by choosing the key at random.
 Since we have some small chance of guessing correctly, we will get a small advantage over half.

 Of course an advantage of  $2^{-256}$ in guessing the message is not really something we would worry about.